PedroHonda/moneyControl/README.md

 _**NOTE**_

-- Taking https://github.com/PedroHonda/fuelControl as a template
+- Taking https://github.com/PedroHonda/fuelControl as a template for Flask database management
+- Also using Industrious HTML template available at https://templated.co/industrious